 Can you offer feedback if my application is declined?

-Unfortunately, we’re unable to give feedback on unsuccessful applications due to the high number of applications we receive and the size of our grants team, who must prioritise reviewing applications.
-We endeavour to make our guidelines and website as clear as possible to help you to know if you are eligible and to be able to include all the information we need in your application to make an informed decision.
-Typical reasons for applications being declined include:
+Unfortunately, we’re unable to give feedback on unsuccessful applications due to the high number of applications we receive.
+We try to make our guidelines and website as clear as possible to help you to know if you're eligible and to help you include all the information we need to make an informed decision.

 * Applying for work which similar organisations are delivering in the same area as you